Tregear

 Tregear has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this area.
-Major initiatives include Richmond Road Upgrade from M7 to Townson Road, Parklawn Place Boarding House, M12 Motorway (Western Sydney Airport Motorway), and Western Sydney Aerotropolis Infrastructure and Development.
-The following details those most relevant:.
+AreaSearch identified two projects likely affecting this region: Richmond Road Upgrade from M7 to Townson Road and Parklawn Place Boarding House.
+Other notable projects include M12 Motorway (Western Sydney Airport Motorway) and Western Sydney Aerotropolis Infrastructure and Development.
+The following details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.